peterdemin/peterdemin.github.io/source/12_articles/43-pydantic-mutable-defaults.md

     return deepcopy(obj)  # slowest way when we actually might need a deepcopy
 ```

-It checks a ~list~ set of known immutable types, that are safe for being defaults.
+It checks a set of known immutable types, that are safe for being defaults.
 And it has a set of builtin collections that can be copied fast when empty.
 And for all the rest it's using `deepcopy`.